nplab/m3ua-testtool/README.md

 ## Usage
 On Linux, SCTP support is implemented via a loadable kernel module.
 To load this module, run `sudo modprobe sctp`.
+For FreeBSD and Solaris, no action is needed to use SCTP.

 You can run specfic tests using the `runm3uatest`.
 For example, to run the `m3ua-asp-aspsm-v-002` test, execute
 ```